gulamf/HC11/README.md

 HARDWARE
 --------
-Writing the image fie to HC11 requires a STLINK/V2 programmer.
+Writing the image file to HC11 requires a STLINK/V2 programmer.
 Connect RST,SWIM,GND,3.3V to programmer and use stm8flash to burn an ihx image file to the module.

 NOTE